Florida Spring: Alexander Springs

 Alexander Springs is located just under two hours from Jacksonville, go ahead pack the car and make it a day trip!

-When venturing to any Florida Spring it is always a good idea to call ahead to see what amenities are open.
+Call ahead to see what amenities are open before setting out to visit any Florida Spring.
 There are concessions on site, along with showers, changing rooms, and restrooms.
 Camping is available through the Recreation.gov website.

-If you’re interested in learning more about springs in Florida, we recommend Touring the Springs of Florida: A Guide to the State’s Best Springs.
+Touring the Springs of Florida: A Guide to the State’s Best Springs is a great good if you’re looking for more information about Florida Springs.
 It’s a great resource for day trips that your family is sure to love!